Large-scale Modeling of the Observed Power Spectrum Multipoles: Power Spectrum Statistics

 In the above cSFB basis, the angular basis functions $Y_{\ell m}(\hat{\bx})$ and the radial basis functions $j_{\ell}(kx)$ share the same angular multipole $\ell$, whereas the generalized SFB (gSFB) decomposition allows for different $a\neq \ell$ in the radial function

-The gSFB mode was first introduced in Ref.~\cite{18CastorinaWA} to facilitate the expansion of the Cartesian PSM in the spherical coordinates (see Sec.~\ref{sec:mapping} for the mapping).
+The generalized SFB mode was first introduced in Ref.~\cite{18CastorinaWA} to facilitate the expansion of the Cartesian PSM in the spherical coordinates (see Sec.~\ref{sec:mapping} for the mapping).
 It serves as a convenient intermediate quantity in our derivation toward the dSFB basis and provides continuity with earlier formulations in literature.

-For each fixed radial order $a$, the gSFB functions are also eigenfunctions of the Laplacian, albeit with an eigenvalue of $k^2+[\ell(\ell+1)-a(a+1)]/r^2$ instead of $k^2$ for the cSFB basis.
+For each fixed radial order $a$, the generalized SFB functions are also eigenfunctions of the Laplacian, albeit with an eigenvalue of $k^2+[\ell(\ell+1)-a(a+1)]/r^2$ instead of $k^2$ for the cSFB basis.
 At a fixed radial order $a$, the set of functions $j_{a}(kx)Y_{\ell m}(\hat{\bx})$ for all possible $\ell,m$ and $k$ values forms a complete and non-redundant basis for a scalar field.
-The inverse transform of Eq.~\eqref{eq:gsfb_k-to-x} is
+The inverse transform of Eq.~\eqref{eq:gsfb_x-to-k} is

 Using the orthogonality and completeness of spherical harmonics and spherical Bessel functions (\cref{eq:YY_ortho,eq:YY_complete,eq:SB_ortho}), one can verify that Eqs.~\eqref{eq:gsfb_x-to-k} and \eqref{eq:gsfb_k-to-x} are indeed inverse transforms of each other for a fixed $a$ value.
 However, if one includes all radial orders $a$ simultaneously, the union of these functions becomes over-complete.
-In this case, the representation of a field will become redundant, with multiple possible expansions from the combined sets of gSFB functions yielding the same $\delta(\bx)$.
+In this case, the representation of a field will become redundant, with multiple possible expansions from the combined sets of gSFB functions yielding the same $\Delta(\bx)$.

 One can form the generalized SFB power spectrum